|Last evening’s rainbow over the ocean. Looking carefully, Tom spotted a second lighter rainbow to the far left, difficult to see in this photo.|

 As shown in today’s photos, the easy-paced Sunday Penguin Market further illustrates this town’s uncomplicated and pleasing persona with handmade crafts, treasured antiques, and items from throughout the world, presenting a diverse sampling of products that may appeal to locals and visitors alike.

 |Many of the shops offer handmade crafts crocheted and knitted crafts.|

-But, in our usual style, we’ll breeze through the prep and the packing and by Monday morning (its Saturday here today) we’ll be out the door enthusiastically anticipating the next leg in our journey as we embark on a scenic journey through Tasmania, perhaps encountering more quaint and charming towns along the way.
+But, in our usual style, we’ll breeze through the prep and the packing.
+Then, by Monday morning (it’s Saturday here today), we’ll be out the door enthusiastically anticipating the next leg in our journey as we embark on a scenic journey through Tasmania, perhaps encountering more quaint and charming towns along the way.